microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[str]``

-If not specified, this will be the default IPv4 address of outgoing connection.
+If not specified, IPv4 address of ``eth0`` will be used.

+Must be set on Windows and systems using predictable network interface name, except for local mode.

 use annotation
 --------------

-Enable `annotation <../Tutorial/AnnotationSpec.html>`__.
+Enable `annotation <../Tutorial/AnnotationSpec.rst>`__.

 type: ``bool``